mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 > Balance accelerates the administrative processes involved in arrears acknowledgement and payment schedule approval by 64%, saving the average collections officer over 6 hours a week in time spent administering arrears.

 ![Screenshot showing AI assisted decision making for financial processes]({{ '/static/images/use-cases/group_device_mockup.png' | url }})

+Some of the features and functionality that Balance provides include:

 **View, change and adapt payment schedules**
 For users Balance works by providing the digital tools to view, change and adapt their payment schedule.